Sorghum

-Sorghum bicolor, commonly called sorghum (/ˈsɔrɡəm/) and also known as broomcorn, great millet, Indian millet, Guinea corn, or jowar, is a species in the grass genus Sorghum cultivated chiefly for its grain.
-The grain is used as food by humans, while the plant is used for animal feed and ethanol production.
-The stalk of sweet sorghum varieties, called sorgo or sorgho and taller than those grown for grain, can be used for forage or silage or crushed for juice that can be boiled down into edible syrup or fermented into ethanol.
+Sorghum bicolor, commonly called sorghum (/ˈsɔrɡəm/) and also known as broomcorn, great millet, Indian millet, Guinea corn, jowar, or milo, is a species in the grass genus Sorghum.

-Sorghum originated and was domesticated in Sudan, and is widely cultivated in tropical and subtropical regions.
-It is the world's fifth-most important cereal crop after rice, wheat, maize, and barley.
 It is typically an annual, but some cultivars are perennial.
 It grows in clumps that may reach over 4 m high.
-The grain is small, 2 to 4 mm in diameter.
+The grain is 2 to 4 mm in diameter.

+The species originated and was domesticated in Sudan.
+Native to Africa and the Indian subcontinent, it is cultivated in tropical and subtropical regions for its grain.
+It is the world's fifth-most important cereal crop.
+The grain is used as food by humans, while the plant is used for animal feed and ethanol production.

 Description

 Sorghum is a large stout grass that grows up to 2.4 m tall.
 It has large bushy flowerheads or panicles that provide an edible starchy grain with up to 3,000 seeds in each flowerhead.
 It grows in warm climates worldwide for food and forage.
-Sorghum is native to Africa with many cultivated forms.
-Most production uses annual cultivars, but some wild species of Sorghum are perennial; the Land Institute is attempting to develop a perennial cultivar for "repeated, sufficient grain harvests without resowing."
+Sorghum is native to Africa and to the Indian Subcontinent, with many cultivated forms.
+Most production uses annual cultivars, but some wild species of Sorghum are perennial; the Land Institute is attempting to develop a perennial cultivar for "repeated, sufficient grain harvests without resowing".
 The name sorghum derives from Italian sorgo, which in turn most likely comes from 12th century Medieval Latin surgum or suricum.
 This in turn may be from Latin syricum, meaning "[grass] of Syria".

 Types include milo, durra, imphee, hegari, kaffir, feterita, shallu, and kaoliang.